-His clinical work as a social worker and RN covers 20 years as community health nurse in Kenya, refugee health with Medicines Sans Frontiers at Dadaab refugee camp, mental health and addiction in Canada and USA where has worked in acute, tertiary and community mental health.
+His clinical work as social worker and RN covers 20 years as community health nurse in Kenya, refugee health with Medicines Sans Frontiers at Dadaab refugee camp, mental health and addiction in Canada and USA where has worked in acute, tertiary and community mental health.

 Mohamed’s research focuses on refugee mental health and addiction, critical psychiatry and global mental health.
 His book chapter on “Mental health in Africa: human rights approach to decolonization” was published by U of T Press in 2017.
 A co-authored 2nd chapter “Dangerous discourses: masculinity, coercion and psychiatry’ in the Canadian mental health system is in press (Palgrave Macmillan).
 Mohamed’s doctoral research focuses on refugee mental health and substance use in Canada and East Africa.